The most important business process improvement question may seem simple, but in this blog, you learn that “why” is a powerful question to leverage.

-Part five of a series.
+Part of a series.

-I’ll take a few liberties with this story since it’s been a while and the details are a bit hazy, but hopefully, you’ll see the point.
+I’ll take a few liberties with this story since it’s been a while, and the details are a bit hazy, but hopefully, you’ll see the point.

 In a prior role, my team was responsible for converting a government agency to our card-processing platform.
 In one location, an individual refused to perform the conversion until they received the “Sally Report,” a report the current processor provided.

-When pushed harder about what the Sally Report was, this individual could only explain that “Sally” was someone who hadn’t worked at the facility in a number of years, but the individual still printed the report by hitting “F12 every morning” and then delivered this report to another location.
+When pushed harder about the Sally Report, this individual could only explain that “Sally” was someone who hadn’t worked at the facility in several years.
+However, the individual still printed the report by “hitting F12 every morning” and then delivered this report to another location.